 The foregoing should demonstrate that you need an experienced attorney to fight your case.
-The clock starts ticking right after the incident.
-Every moment counts because every fact can be crucial to add dollars to your award or settlement.
-Call us today to hear about how we can help you work with Geico so that they give you the reward that you deserve.
-For more information about Geico visit www.geico.com and for (auto) claims visit their website, call , or mail them at the following address:
+The clock starts ticking immediately after the incident occurs.
+Every moment to file a claim or lawsuit counts because gathering evidence and talking to eyewitnesses can be crucial to maximizing your jury award or negotiated settlement.
+Call us today to hear about how we can help you work with Geico to obtain the financial compensation you deserve.
+For more information about Geico visit www.geico.com and for (auto) claims, visit their website, call, or mail your correspondence to the following address:

 ATTN: Region 3 Underwriting

 PO BOX 9105